Exhumation:

 INDICATION OF EXHUMATION:

-- For second autopsy
+- For the second autopsy

 - Burial without autopsy